 Stress, high blood pressure, and a few heart conditions are caused by noise pollution.
-They can be avoided by using low sound vehicles, keeping the music sound down, and turning off unnecessary lights.
+They can be avoided by using low-sound vehicles, keeping the music sound down, and turning off unnecessary lights.

 Conclusion: Types of Pollution

 All types of Pollution are the result of human negligence towards their environment.
-We have achieved marvels in science technology, and more innovation is on the door.
+We have achieved marvels in science and technology, and more innovation is on the door.

 Nonetheless, human nature’s tragedy is that we often ignore and bypass the most important things – the environment being the most essential.